rory81/growing_funds/README.md

 <img src=".\static\img\data_schema.png" alt="data schema" height="25%" width="100%">

+The user part is from django.contrib.auth.models that is connected to UserProfile with a OneToMany relation.
+UserProfile is connected to the projects and the order model, because the app needs to know who made the project and who pledges to a project.
+Category is a single table, making it easier to adjust as an admin from the admin backend, used in the contexts.py This category table is connected to the projects table in order to link a project to a certain category via a dropdown menu.

 ## Git(Hub) version control
 Git is used to track the changes made and with that to have version control.
 The following steps are needed to track the changes made in the local repository: